DataThirstLtd/azure.databricks.cicd.tools/README.md

 # azure.databricks.cicd.tools

-PowerShell Tools for Deploying Databricks Solutions in Azure.
+PowerShell Tools for Deploying & Managing Databricks Solutions in Azure.
 These commandlets help you build continuous delivery pipelines and better source control for your scripts.

 ## Overview

-The CI/CD story in Databricks is complicated.
-It is designed very much for collaborative working inside the workspace.
-This probably works well for people doing data science and adhoc queries.
-But for Data Engineers who what to have build and deployment processes this is usually not good enough.

-These tools are designed to help.

-These tools should allow you to develop using your preferred methods of Notebooks - in the Databricks Workspace, or via Python or Scala/Java developed in your local IDE.

-You can also use these tools to promote code between environments as part of your build and deploy pipelines.

-The tools are now being extended to include more management functions, such as creating, starting & stopping your clusters.

-Supports Windows PowerShell 5 and Powershell Core 6.1+
+Supports Windows PowerShell 5 and Powershell Core 6.1+.
+We generally recommend you use PowerShell Core where possible (it's faster to load modules and downloading large DBFS files may fail in older versions).

 See the [Wiki](https://github.com/DataThirstLtd/azure.databricks.cicd.tools/wiki) for command help.